awsdocs/aws-greengrass-developer-guide/doc_source/set-config.md

-# Setting configuration to run the AWS IoT Greengrass qualification suite<a name="set-config"></a>
+# Configure IDT settings to run the AWS IoT Greengrass qualification suite<a name="set-config"></a>

 Before you run tests, you must configure settings for AWS credentials and devices on your host computer\.

 ## Configure your AWS credentials<a name="cfg-aws-gg"></a>

-You must configure your IAM user credentials in the `<device_tester_extract_location> /configs/config.json` file\.
+You must configure your IAM user credentials in the `<device-tester-extract-location> /configs/config.json` file\.
 Use the credentials for the IDT for AWS IoT Greengrass user created in [Create and configure an AWS account](dev-tst-prereqs.md#config-aws-account-for-idt)\.
 You can specify your credentials in one of two ways:
 + Credentials file
 + Environment variables